 The Student Administrative Team (SAT) serves as North Seattle College's executive student government.
 SAT advocates for the student body by working with faculty, staff and administration to ensure that student needs and concerns are addressed.

 SAT, including the Student Body President, also provides leadership and daily support to the various boards, teams, and positions in Student Leadership:

 Each board includes students who work with college staff, faculty, and administration on behalf of their constituents, the student body.
-Students who serve on a board or SAT, receive an hourly wage, training and mentoring designed to strengthen their leadership skills and to provide a foundation for success.
+Students leaders receive an hourly wage, training, and mentoring designed to strengthen their leadership skills and to provide a foundation for educational and professional success.

-The Student Administrative Team meets once weekly (Mondays).
+The Student Administrative Team meets once weekly (Monday afternoons).
 Anyone is welcome to attend any regular SAT meeting and attendees will have an opportunity not only to observe but also to raise concerns or ask questions.
 In the interest of ensuring everyone has time to contribute, these opportunities require a written request at least three business days prior to the next SAT meeting.
 To ask for a spot on the agenda, please email the Student Body President or Timothy.Albertson@seattlecolleges.edu.

 Constitution & Bylaws Ratified Fall 2012

 CONSTITUTION FOR THE ASSCOCIATED STUDENTS OF NORTH SEATTLE COLLEGE

 We the students of North Seattle College, in order to ensure equal, fair, and just representation in matters relevant to our educational goals and extracurricular activities, and to provide initiative and coordination for programs, activities, and service projects which benefit the student body, campus and community, hereby establish this Constitution.

 The name that will be used to define the student body under this Constitution shall be the Associated Students of North Seattle College (ASNSC).